 The Pension Fund liability is calculated every three years by the appointed actuary, with annual updates in the intervening years.
 The methodology used is in line with accepted guidelines and in accordance with International Accounting Standard 19.
-Assumptions underpinning the valuations are agreed with the actuary and are summarised in the Actuary's Statement.
+Assumptions underpinning the valuations are agreed with the actuary and are summarised in Note 24.
 This estimate is subject to significant variances based on changes to the underlying assumptions.